MSCI-245-342/lab-hw-basicbooks/instructions.md

 Go to /books on the website and see that it works.

 For the 'show' action, recall that the route will be /books/id where id is a number.
-Rails will grab the number and put it in the params hash with the key `:id`.
-Let's see if this is true.
+Rails will grab the number and put it in the `params` hash with the key `:id`.
+(The `params` object is automatically created by Rails on every HTTP request.
+It contains data from the URL's "query string" and any data POSTed via an HTML form.
+All of the data is made available to us as key value pairs in the `params` hash.
+Strictly speaking, the `params` object is not a hash, but for the most part, it behaves like one for accessing data.
+For more information, [read this guide about params](https://guides.rubyonrails.org/action_controller_overview.html#parameters).)
+Let's see this process work with an example.

 In the controller, put the following in the show action handler:
 ```